 Paragraph 1.
 The authority citation for part 801 continues to read in part as follows:End Amendment Part

 Start Amendment Part

 Par.
-2. Section 801.5 is amended to read as follows:End Amendment Part
+2. Section 801.5 is revised to read as follows:End Amendment Part

 End Supplemental Information

 Assistant Secretary of the Treasury (Tax Policy).